 Sweaters usually have their arm seams much lower and the folds don’t pull at them as much.

 Clothes with a wide cut show different folds than clothes with a narrow cut.
 A tight cut follows the form of the body and wraps around it.
-Wide clothes show a lot of droopy folds that go from the pulling point towards the ground.
+Baggy clothes show a lot of droopy folds that go from the pulling point towards the ground.

 Clothes are often designed with folds or lack thereof in mind.